alexr/posz/README.md

 `Set-ExecutionPolicy unrestricted`

-Make sure you have the zscores.csv in the same folder as the posz.ps1 script.
+By default zscores.csv file location is in the same folder as posz.ps1 script.
+But you can provide custom file name by setting `$zscoreFile` variable prior to sourcing posz.ps1.
+For example:

+`New-Variable zscoreFile -Value "c:\path\to\myzscorefile.csv" -Force`

 **How to use**